llstarscreamll/Crud/readme.md

 > Replace `~/vagrant/.composer/vendor/bin/codecept`with the global Composer path, to know where is that path execute`composer config --list --global | grep home`, you will see the home path for composer.

-Now from the Hello-API root folder:
+Now from the apiato root folder:

 ```bash
 git clone https://github.com/llstarscreamll/Crud.git app/Containers/Crud